mlinreallife/blog/content/posts/press_review_13.md

  > Charts are easy to create, version, share, and publish — so start using Helm and stop the copy-and-paste.

- - Use [Kubeval](https://github.com/instrumenta/kubeval) to validate your Kubernete manifests
+ - Use [Kubeval](https://github.com/instrumenta/kubeval) to validate your Kubernetes manifests

- > kubeval is a tool for validating a Kubernetes YAML or JSON configuration file.
+ > Kubeval is a tool for validating a Kubernetes YAML or JSON configuration file.
 It does so using schemas generated from the Kubernetes OpenAPI specification, and therefore can validate schemas for multiple versions of Kubernetes.

  - Use [Sops](https://github.com/mozilla/sops) to get a simple way of managing your secrets